 Communications and Media Intern

-The Communications and Media Internship is a skills-building internship in which interns will take on significant projects to advance Corporate Accountability International’s mission, including the Think Outside the Bottle and Public Water Works! campaigns to challenge corporate control of water, the Value [the] Meal campaign to challenge corporate abuse of our food, and the campaign to Challenge Big Tobacco.
-The projects will be coupled with training sessions on action planning, campaign research, media outreach, fundraising and many other topics.
+This is a skills-building internship in which interns will take on significant projects to advance Corporate Accountability International’s mission, including the Think Outside the Bottle and Public Water Works!
+Campaigns to challenge corporate control of water, the Value [the] Meal campaign to challenge corporate abuse of our food , the campaign to Challenge Big Tobacco, and the project to Kick Big Polluters out of Climate Policy.
+The projects will be coupled with training sessions on action planning, campaigning, public speaking, recruitment, and fundraising.

 - Assist in building organizational capacity to engage key reporters;